-The Contractor will be granted rights to operate the dining facility and catering operations as defined in this Contract, with the exception of bookstore items (e.g. convenience store items, dry goods, etc.), vended carbonated and non-carbonated beverages which are NOT part of this agreement.
+The Contractor will be granted rights to operate the dining facility and catering operations as defined in this Contract on an exclusive basis, with the exception of bookstore, vended carbonated and non-carbonated beverages which are NOT part of this agreement.
 The Contractor shall comply with any future beverage and bookstore agreements that University enters into.
 Kitchens and serveries of the University will not be used for catered events by outside parties.
 New facilities may or may not be added at the discretion of the University.